What is implantation?

 What is implantation bleeding?

 Implantation bleeding is a type of light bleeding or spotting that happens very early in a pregnancy.
-Implantation bleeding is caused by the fertilized egg cell coming into contact with blood cells in the uterus lining as it implants into the uterine wall.
+It's important to note that there is currently no strong scientific evidence for this phenomenon.
+Implantation bleeding is thought to be caused by the fertilized egg cell coming into contact with blood cells in the uterus lining as it implants into the uterine wall.

 Since implantation bleeding happens around the time your period is due, it can be tricky to tell sometimes if you’re having period bleeding or implantation bleeding.